infinitered/ignite/docs/Internationalization.md

 - remove your RTL `.json` file from the `i18n.translations` object
 - remove lines 19-21 where we allow and force RTL on the native layer

-2. remove all other associated logic that uses export `isRTL` variable
+2. remove all other associated logic that uses the exported `isRTL` variable

 ## Adding more languages